MrRichard/Adventure_Creator/README.md

 Please note that this project is in active development.
 As such, many features are not fully functional or have known issues, including but not limited to:

 - **Ollama Code**: Needs fixes.
     - Initial map reading is only done with gpt-4o.
 The llava:13b model does not appear to work well for maps.
+I am hoping Pixtral will be able to do the job.
     - llama3.1 seems eager to break rules about structured outputs.
 - **API Call Estimator**: Very crude and requires improvement.
 This will probably get dropped because ...
 - **Prompt Management**: Prompts often spiral out of control.
 There are lenth and structure checks, but those cost additional api calls.
-- **DALL-E Text Issues**: DALL-E frequently includes unwanted text in images.
+- **Docker container build**: I indend to provide a Dockerfile and make a completed Docker or Podman container available.

 ## Sample Images

+Review the `sample_inputs/` contents.You can customize world lore and visual / writing style in these files.
 Provide a map image and automatically generate (when it works) a random number of:

 ### Characters